-The hospital provides patient education and training based on each patient's needs and abilities.
+The critical access hospital provides patient education and training based on each patient's needs and abilities.

-- 1. The hospital performs a learning needs assessment for each patient, which includes the following: - Cultural and religious beliefs

-- Emotional barriers - Desire and motivation to learn - Physical or cognitive limitations - Barriers to communication - 2.
-The hospital coordinates the patient education and training provided by all disciplines involved in the patient's care, treatment, and services. - 3.
-Based on the patient's condition and assessed needs, the education and training provided to the patient by the hospital include any of the following: - An explanation of the plan for care, treatment, and services - · Basic health practices and safety - Information on the safe and effective use of medications - Nutrition interventions (for example, supplements) and modified diets - Discussion of pain, the risk for pain, the importance of effective pain management, the pain assessment process, and methods for pain management - Information on oral health - · Information on the safe and effective use of medical equipment or supplies provided by the hospital - Habilitation or rehabilitation techniques to help the patient reach maximum independence - Fall reduction strategies - 4.
-The hospital evaluates the patient's understanding of the education and training it provided. - 5.
-The hospital provides the patient education on how to communicate concerns about patient safety issues that occur before, during, and after care is received. - 6.
-For hospitals that elect The Joint Commission Primary Care Medical Home option: The primary care clinician and the interdisciplinary team educate the patient on self-management tools and techniques based on the patient's individual needs.
-(Refer to PC.11.03.01, EP 7) - For hospitals that elect The Joint Commission Primary Care Medical Home option: The interdisciplinary team identifies the patient's health literacy needs.
+- 1. The critical access hospital performs a learning needs assessment for each patient, which includes the following: - Cultural and religious beliefs - Emotional barriers - Desire and motivation to learn - · Physical or cognitive limitations - · Barriers to communication - 3.
+Based on the patient's condition and assessed needs, the education and training provided to the patient by the critical access hospital include the following: - · An explanation of the plan for care, treatment, and services - · Basic health practices and safety - Information on the safe and effective use of medications - · Nutrition interventions (for example, supplements) and modified diets - Discussion of pain, the risk for pain, the importance of effective pain management, the pain assessment process, and methods for pain management - Information on oral health - Information on the safe and effective use of medical equipment or supplies provided by the critical access hospital - · Habilitation or rehabilitation techniques to help the patient reach maximum independence - · Fall reduction strategies - 5.
+The critical access hospital provides the patient education on how to communicate concerns about patient safety issues that occur before, during, and after care is received. - 6.
+For critical access hospitals that elect The Joint Commission Primary Care Medical Home option: The primary care clinician and the interdisciplinary team educate the patient on self-management tools and techniques based on the patient's individual needs.
+(Refer to PC.11.03.01, EP 7) - 7.
+For critical access hospitals that elect The Joint Commission Primary Care Medical Home option: The interdisciplinary team identifies the patient's health literacy needs.
 Note: Typically this is an interactive process.
 For example, patients may be asked to demonstrate their understanding of information provided by explaining it in their own words. - 8.
-For hospitals that elect The Joint Commission Primary Care Medical Home option: The primary care clinician and the interdisciplinary team incorporate the patient's health literacy needs into the patient's education.
+For critical access hospitals that elect The Joint Commission Primary Care Medical Home option: The primary care clinician and the interdisciplinary team incorporate the patient's health literacy needs into the patient's education.

-For hospitals that elect The Joint Commission Primary Care Medical Home option: The patient has access to the primary care medical home 24 hours a day, 7 days a week.
+For critical access hospitals that elect The Joint Commission Primary Care Medical Home option: The patient has access to the primary care medical home 24 hours a day, 7 days a week.